 The verbena genus of plants includes a large number of both annual and perennial species, many of which produce purple flowers.
 Some types are perennial in warmer climates but are planted as annuals elsewhere.
 There are verbenas that are only 3 inches high, and others that grow to 6 feet.

-- Verbena hastata, also known as blue vervain, a tall, airy plant with bluish-purple flowers—perennial in zones 3 to 8
+- Verbena hastata, also known as blue vervain, is a tall, airy plant with bluish-purple flowers.
+It's a perennial in zones 3 to 8.

-- Glandularia canadensis 'Greystone Daphne,' with fragrant-lilac colors flowers on trailing stems
+- Glandularia canadensis 'Greystone Daphne,' has fragrant-lilac colors flowers on trailing stems.

-- Verbena canadensis 'Homestead Purple,' purple-colored ground cover that is perennial in zones 6 and warmer
+- Verbena canadensis 'Homestead Purple,' has a purple-colored ground cover that is a perennial in zones 6 and warmer.

-Verbena x Hybrida 'Lanai Royal Purple with Eye,' an annual form with bright purple flowers with a contrasting white eye
+- Verbena x Hybrida 'Lanai Royal Purple with Eye,' has an annual form with bright purple flowers with a contrasting white eye.

 14 of 15

 Delphiniums are among the tallest of perennials, growing as high as 8 feet, and are often featured in cottage gardens.
 They are relatively short-lived perennials, rarely surviving more than 3 to 4 years.
 The blooms appear in clusters along the stalk in June to July, sometimes reblooming in fall.
 Many varieties produce flowers in shades of blue or purple, although there are also white and pink blossoms available.

 15 of 15

 Purple ice plant (Delosperma cooperi) is a native of South Africa and demands a soil that drains sharply.
 This perennial plant is hardy in USDA hardiness zones 5 to 9.
 Many Northern gardeners who end up losing it think that the loss was due to the cold of winter when, in fact, it was poor drainage that did the plant in.
 The "ice" in this perennial's name comes from the sparkle on its leaves, which is the results of sunlight reflecting off tiny hairs covering the leaf surface.

 This is a ground cover plant that grows only about 6 inches tall and is best suited for dry locations.
 It blooms through most of the summer and fall.